estebanpw/TYMA-2021/README.md

 ## 3. C compiler

+If you are using Linux, you most probably have already the `gcc` compiler installed and on the path.

-MinGW compiler is recommended.
+For Windows, MinGW compiler is recommended.
 It can be downloaded from:

 [http://mingw-w64.org/doku.php/download](http://mingw-w64.org/doku.php/download).